nicolevanderhoeven/spice-runner/docs/NVDH-SETUP.md

-# Setup Guide for nvdh.dev/spice
+# Setup guide for nvdh.dev/spice

-This guide is customized for deploying Spice Runner at `https://nvdh.dev/spice`.
+This guide helps you deploy Spice Runner at `https://nvdh.dev/spice`.

 ## Prerequisites

+Before you begin, ensure you have the following:

-- GKE cluster is running with your app deployed
+- GKE cluster is running with your application deployed
 - You have access to DNS settings for nvdh.dev

-## Step 1: Reserve Static IP
+## Step 1: Reserve static IP

+To reserve a static IP address, run the following commands:

 ```bash
 # Reserve a global static IP